AdriannaGmz/mujoco_kuka/README.md

 ### mujoco-py accesible

-copy mujoco-py to ~/.mujoco so the library is accesible from any other location and install it from there
+copy mujoco-py to ~/.mujoco so the library is accesudo apt-get install libglew-dev   #to get  GL/glew.hsible from any other location and install it from there

 ```sh